|

 "The study of history is a

-powerful antidote to
+powerful antidote to contemporary arrogance.

-discover how many of our glib
+It is humbling to discover how many of our

-assumptions, which seem to us noble and
+glib assumptions, which seem to us noble and

-plausible, have been tested before,
+plausible, have been tested before, not once

-at great human cost, wholly false." --
+discovered to be, at great human cost, wholly

-Celebrated Historian Paul
+false." -- Celebrated Historian Paul

 Johnson